GaryS007/Project-2/README.md

 - Win Modal Window - This modal window will launch when the player wins 5 rounds.
 It provides a congratulations message as well as the ability to play again.
 - Lose Modal Window - This modal window will launch when the player loses 5 rounds.
 It notifies the player of their defeat and allows them to play again.

+**Results/Computer Choice/Button Delays**

+- I implemented a 500ms timeout to all 3 player options as well as a 500ms delay on the computer choice and results section.
+- When player chooses Rock and Computer randomly generates Rock 2 times in a row, it felt like nothing happened or changed.
+So adding in a delay was a fun way to fix that.
+- The buttons also get disabled to prevent spamming the player choices, allowing players to spam also created a bug which the delay fixed nicely.
+- The delay can be removed or increased by changing the Javascript variable created for the timeout.

 ### Future Implementations

 - Add game difficulties that changes the computer logic and increases the computer chance to win by allowing the computer to roll twice to defeat the player.
 - Add sound options for click sounds when buttons are pressed and when win/lose modal appears.
+- Add an Array of random win/lose messages so each win or loss feels more unique.

 ## Tecnologies Used